-Some customers and organization talk about having a multi cloud environment in order to not be locked and also to provide redundancy and continuity in case of disaster with any of the service providers.
-In this post I’ll describe an scenario for a simple website with end points in the Google Cloud (GCP) and Azure.
+Some customers and organization talk about having a multi-cloud environment in order to not be locked and also to provide redundancy and continuity in case of disaster with any of the service providers.
+In this post, I’ll describe a scenario for a simple website with endpoints in the Google Cloud (GCP) and Azure.

-Google Cloud endpoint is setup in the free-tier same for Azure.
+Google Cloud endpoint is set up in the free-tier same for Azure.
 GCP endpoint is located in the us-west1 zone a region.
-Azure endpoint is located in the Southeast Asia Region which is located in Singapur.
+The azure endpoint is located in the Southeast Asia Region which is located in Singapur.
 The configuration for the Traffic Manager is:

 - Routing Method: Weighted